 Focus.
 We believe that a small group can make a deep impact in a limited geographic area.
 We take care to maintain our focus so that our time and resources are spent making that deep impact.

 Replicability.
 We document our processes, so that our successes can be replicated with other groups.
 In this way we can have a broader geographic impact over time.

 DREAM Board Members

-Terri Ramsey Smith ~ My childhood was spent with dachshunds in the house.
+My childhood was spent with dachshunds in the house.
 Fritz and Gypsy were black and tan tweenies that totally ruled the roost.
-My dad rescued and rehabilitated squirrels and flying squirrels and we had a menagerie of pets – birds, turtles, snakes and aquariums.
-When we got married both my hubby and I had dogs and we still do 31 years later.
+My dad rescued and rehabilitated squirrels and flying squirrels and we had a menagerie of pets – birds, turtles, snakes and aquariums full of other fun things.
+When we got married, both my hubby and I had dogs.
+We still do 31 years later.
 We are in the automotive collision repair business and one day a customer came in and his car had a DREAM Rescue sticker on the window.
 I asked him about it, being a doxie lover, and he told me what DREAM did and how much fun he had every October at Howl-O-Weenie.
 We took a couple of our dogs that year and we were just amazed by the whole thing.
-Next thing you know, we began fostering for DREAM and adding to our pack which now consists of 10!
+Next thing you know, we began fostering for DREAM and adding to our pack which now consists of TEN!
 There’s never a dull moment and the weenies rule our roost as well.